 Self-management program for you and your family

 Eating a healthy, balanced diet.
 This is important to staying as healthy as possible.
 So is trying to stay at your ideal weight.
 Being overweight or underweight can affect your health.
 Eat lots of fruits and vegetables every day.
 Also eat balanced portions of whole grains, lean meats and fish, and low-fat dairy products.

-During each doctor's appointment, your provider will check how well you:
+During each appointment, your healthcare provider will check how well you:

 Cope in your daily life.
 This may focus on supportive, palliative, or end-of-life care.

 Correctly use your inhaler, nebulizer, oxygen equipment, and other medicines.
 It's very important to use your inhaler or other devices correctly to best manage your COPD.